 - Easy and Healthy Chocolate Banana Cake Recipe – Make this 30-minute fuss-free cake using a blender.
 No stand-in mixer required.

 - Zebra cake – A cake with an interesting look and delicious taste

 For the dough

-- Add oil to the dough and let the dough immerse in the oil for an hour while you make the stuffing.
+- Pour oil over the dough and let the dough soak in the oil for an hour while you make the stuffing.

-- When ready to make Puran Polis, remove the dough from the oil.
-The oil can be reused for other purposes.
+- When ready to make puran polis, remove the dough from the oil and knead it till the oil sticking to it is fully absorbed.
+The remaining oil can be reused for cooking.

-- In a microwave safe bowl, add ground dal, jaggery, saffron, cardamom powder and mix well.
+- In a microwave-safe bowl, add the mashed dal, jaggery, saffron, cardamom powder and mix well.

 - Microwave on high uncovered for 4 minutes.
 Remove the bowl and mix well.